We'll price match any deal. That's the Genie Guarantee

 Thanks to the One Touch Switch system, Rebel handles cancellation of your old service.

 After signing up, you will then be able to select your preferred start date.
 Typical activation varies.
-If you already have an active Openreach or CityFibre line at your property, you may be able to self-install within a few days.
+If you already have an active line at your property, you may be able to self-install within a few days.
 If new installation is required, the average wait time is around two weeks.

 If you’ve never been hooked up to a full fibre broadband service before, an engineer will come to install a new broadband line.
 This will involve drilling a new hole to bring the larger fibre optic cable into your property.
 A box (Optical Network Terminal) will then be mounted inside your home.